dkphl/ztm-lecture-notes/104-dom-selectors.md

 document.querySelector('h1').className = 'title';
 ```
 ## classList
-- returns a DOMTokenlist (array) of class attributes of the selected element
+- returns a DOMTokenList (array) of class attributes of the selected element
 - available methods:
     - add, remove, toggle, replace, item, contains
+    - **not supported on all browsers,** double-check prior to using
 ```javascript
 let h1 = document.querySelector('h1')